|Austrian 20 Euro Commemoratives

 |2004 SMS Erzherzog Ferdinand Max, 20 Euro

-chosen by Admiral Tegetthoff to be his flagship in the Battle of Lissa, where she rammed and sank the Italian flagship, the
+by Admiral Tegetthoff to be his flagship in the Battle of Lissa, where she rammed and sank the Italian flagship, the Re d'Italia.

-served in the second reserve, until in 1885 she was taken out of service and became an assistant ship in the Artillery
+second reserve, until in 1885 she was taken out of service and became an assistant ship in the Artillery School.
+Archduke

-School.
-Archduke Franz Ferdinand wanted to preserve her as a historic vessel, but the Ferdinand Max was finally broken
+Franz Ferdinand wanted to preserve her as a historic vessel, but the Ferdinand Max was finally broken up in 1916.

 2005 SMS Admiral Tegetthoff, Polar Expedition, 20 Euro